 - drugs that affect the prostate

-Performance anxiety affects everyone differently, as everyone responds to stress and anxiety in different ways.
-In the body, this could produce various symptoms, such as premature ejaculation, inability to orgasm, or loss of interest in sex.
+Performance anxiety affects everyone differently, as not everyone responds to stress and anxiety in the same way.

-The physical symptoms of ED include trouble getting or keeping an erection and may also lead to a loss of sexual desire.
+The physical symptoms of ED include difficulty getting or keeping an erection.
+It may also lead to a loss of sexual desire.

-There are many tips that can help people cope with performance anxiety and ED, and help them have positive sexual experiences.
+Various tips can help people cope with performance anxiety and ED and enable them to have positive sexual experiences.

 Avoid the cycle

-Many men can fall into a cycle of performance anxiety.
-Having a disappointing sexual experience from time to time is perfectly normal and occasional symptoms of ED are not usually a cause for concern.
+Most people have a disappointing sexual experience from time to time.
+Occasional ED is not usually a cause for concern.

-Shifting the focus to the cause, rather than the symptoms, may help a person reduce the pressure to perform well every time, especially during times of increased stress.
+Shifting the focus to the cause, rather than the symptoms, may help a person reduce the pressure that they place on themselves to perform well every time, especially during times of increased stress.

 Focus on the senses

-Many men with performance anxiety mentally relive their perceived sexual failures regularly.
-They may constantly worry about what their sexual partner is thinking or how they will be perceived during sexual activity.
-A tip to cope with this is to focus the mind on the senses instead.
+A person with performance anxiety may mentally relive their perceived sexual failures and continually worry about what their sexual partner is thinking or how another partner may perceive them.

-Focusing on what the hands are feeling or what the eyes are seeing can help a man block out anxious thoughts about performance.
-Using scented candles or romantic music might also add to the sensory experience and serve to lessen a man’s anxiety.
+Focusing on what the hands are feeling or what the eyes are seeing can help block out anxious thoughts about performance.

-Research has noted that getting little or no physical exercise has been linked to ED symptoms.
-A simple 20 to 30-minute exercise routine a few times a week may also reduce stress levels.
+Research has noted a link between getting little or no physical exercise and experiencing ED symptoms.
+Completing a simple 20-to-30-minute exercise routine a few times a week can boost overall well-being and reduce stress levels, which may be helpful.

-Many other techniques are used to treat performance anxiety and ED.
-These include things such as:
+Many other techniques can help treat performance anxiety and ED.
+These include:

 - guided meditations, such as guided imagery therapy